 Exomis microphylla var. microphylla, in Afrikaans known as hondebos (dog bush) from the earlier hondepisbossie (little dog urine bush), is often just a small shrub of around 30 cm, although it sometimes reaches heights around 90 cm.
-Another Afrikaans name, brakbossie, is ambiguous as the meaning may be dog bush as brak is also dog or brackish, referring to a condition of water or soil.
+Another Afrikaans name, brakbossie, is ambiguous as the meaning may be dog bush as brak is either dog or brackish, referring to a condition of water or soil.

 The succulent leaves of the plant are densely massed along the branched stems, only rarely allowing a glimpse of the stem itself.
 The leaf midrib is prominent.
 Leaf shape is ovate, usually narrowly so, to oblong, often twisted or bent, with entire margins.
-Leaf surfaces have a whitish mottled appearance with red tips or are especially red around the upper parts of the margins, in contrast to the predominant pale green or bluish green colours.
+Leaf surfaces have a whitish, mottled appearance with red tips or are especially red around the upper parts of the margins, in contrast to the predominant pale green or bluish green colours.